citp/privacy-policy-historical/m/my/mys/mysecuritycenter.com.md

 When you visit our Web site we will capture your IP Address, time of and duration of visit, and time and duration of the pages on our Web site that you view.
 We may tie this information to the personally identifiable information we have about you.

 We will also place a cookie that will identify you to us as a repeat visitor or a customer when you visit our Web site.
-See “ _What is a Cookie_ ” below.
+See "What is a Cookie" below.
 We may tie this cookie to the personally identifiable information we have about you.

 [If we send you an e-mail, we may include a marker that will allow to identify e-mail that is opened and viewed.]

-#### Use of Personally Identifiable Information
+### Use of Personally Identifiable Information

 We will use your personally identifiable information only as follows: